noor-math/noor-math.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received my Bachelor of Science (B.Sc.) and Master of Science (M.S.) degrees from the Department of Computer Science and Engineering (CSE), Jahangirnagar University (JU), Dhaka, Bangladesh.
-I am currently working as a Lecturer in the department of Computer Science and Engineering at Bangabandhu Sheikh Mujibur Rahman University (BSMRU), Kishoreganj, Bangladesh.
-Before joining BSMRU, I worked as a Lecturer (Senior Scale) in the Computer Science and Engineering Department, Daffodil International University (DIU), Dhaka.
-I published a significant number of research papers in international conferences and journals with more than 790 citations (According to Google Scholar).
-My research interests include Machine Learning, Deep Learning, Natural Language Processing, AI in Healthcare, Health Informatics, and Human-Computer Interaction.
+I am an accomplished academic and researcher specializing in Mathematics.
+I earned both my Bachelor of Science and Master of Science degrees in Mathematics from Comilla University, Cumilla, Bangladesh, where I excelled academically and ranked at the top of my class.
+Currently, I serve as a Lecturer in the Department of Mathematics at Bangabandhu Sheikh Mujibur Rahman University (BSMRU), Kishoreganj, Bangladesh.

+I bring a diverse teaching background, having held positions at Dhaka Commerce College, Primeasia University, and German University Bangladesh.
+My passion for education is matched by my dedication to research in Applied Mathematics, Fluid Dynamics, Mathematical Physics, Partial Differential Equations, and Data Science.
+My work has been published in prestigious international journals, reflecting my contributions to solving complex mathematical problems and advancing the field.

+Beyond academics, I am committed to inspiring the next generation of mathematicians.
+As the Chief Advisor of the Pie Club at BSMRU, I mentor students and prepare them for competitive events like the Math Olympiad.
+My academic excellence has been recognized through several honors, including the NST Fellowship and university scholarships.

+With a strong foundation in both teaching and research, I continue to make meaningful contributions to the field of mathematics and education.

 {style="text-align: justify;"}